-Suicide attacker kills, wounds several people in Damascus
+Suicide attacker kills at least 20 in Damascus

 Story highlights

-- Authorities were pursuing the three cars, but intercepted two
+- Authorities were pursuing three cars, but intercepted two

 - The third car got away and detonated, state media reported

-(CNN)A suicide bomber blew himself up in central Damascus on Sunday, killing and wounding several people, according to Syrian state television.
+(CNN)A suicide bomber blew himself up in central Damascus on Sunday, killing at least 20 people, according to the Syrian foreign ministry.

-The suicide bomber was driving a car as authorities chased him at Al-Tahrir square, but he escaped and detonated his explosives.
-The security officials cited by state media did not provide a specific number of casualties.
+Dozens more were injured, including children, the ministry said in a letter to the UN Security Council, according to state media.

+Syria's Health Minister Nizar Yazigi said injuries ranged from minor to severe, state media reported.

-Authorities were pursuing three cars, and intercepted two and destroyed them near the entrance of Damascus, state media said.
+Authorities had been pursuing three cars and were able to intercept two and destroy them, state media said.

-As they closed in on the third car near Al-Tahrir Square, the suicide bomber on board detonated it, killing a number of people and injuring others.
+As they closed in on the third car near the city's Al-Tahrir Square, the suicide bomber on board detonated it.

-Damascus is rarely hit by attacks.
-Since the start of the Syrian conflict, government troops and allied militias have held a tight grip on the capital.
+Since the civil war began in 2011, Damascus has rarely been hit by attacks.
+Government troops and allied militias have held a tight grip on the city.

 In March, rebel groups launched a surprise attack in northeastern Damascus, taking advantage of Syrian regime forces overstretched by fighting elsewhere in the country, an expert said at the time.

-The Syrian regime has been weakened in the capital -- located in the south of the country -- due to its focus on fighting Isis in Raqqa, in the north, said Andrew Tabler, a senior fellow in Arab politics at the Washington Institute for Near East Policy.
+The Syrian regime's military presence in the capital -- located in the south of the country -- has been weakened due to its focus on fighting ISIS in Raqqa, in the north, said Andrew Tabler, a senior fellow in Arab politics at the Washington Institute for Near East Policy.